silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 **6.** Go ahead and create other identities for your participants

-**7.** I have a total of 4 identities in my business network.
+**7.** I have a total of 4 identities in my business network, 3 different participants and then the admin card.
 Here is what my screen looks like.
 You could have more identities if you created more participants your created in Part 2

 .. image:: images/composer/5.5.png